/

 The 7th green at Ballybunion

 There are so many moments on this round that remain vidid long after your scorecard has turned to dust in the bottom of your golf bag.
-14 and 15 are top par 3s, with 15 the pick – a par 3, 210yds, downhill, with your tee shot flying towards the deep blue endlessness of the Atlantic.
+The 14th and 15th are top par 3s, with 15 the pick – a 210 yard shot, downhill, with your golf ball flying towards the deep blue endlessness of the Atlantic.
 You could be forgiven for taking your eye off the ball.
 But try not to.
 The 17th is excellent, a dog leg left.
 And then comes the moment you are not prepared for.
 The last.

 The 18th, whichever day you play this course, will be a disappointment because you simply don’t want this round to end.
 There is a way to lift your spirits though.
 Once you climb the hill back towards the clubhouse, do yourself a favour – walk up the stairs in the clubhouse and out to the terrace that looks down onto the 18th green.
 Then order an ice-cold pint of the black stuff and sit down so you can let it all sink in as you watch the sun drop down into the Atlantic Ocean.